 Santorini might look like a small island at first sight, but truth is, the accommodation possibilities are endless.
 From magnificent private villas to boutique hotels and budget alternatives, Santorini has something for every type of traveler.
-If you’re looking for the perfect place where to stay in Santorini in 2020, you’re in the right place.
+If you’re looking for the perfect place where to stay in Santorini, you’re in the right place.

 In this post, you will discover the best areas to stay in Santorini with a number of alternatives for every budget and type of traveler.
 Keep reading and discover what’s best for you.

 On this post, you will discover the advantages and disadvantages of every part of Santorini.

 Santorini hotels with the best views of the caldera

 If you’re dreaming of staying in a room with a view of the famous Santorini’s caldera, then choose your accommodation either in Oía, Imerovigli, Firostefani, or Fira.

 Let’s see every area a little more in-depth.